pelayoarbues/quartz/content/notes/literature-notes/Articles/The Art of Pushback for Data Product Managers and Leaders.md

 ---
 author: [[Vin Vashishta]]
-title: ''The Art of Pushback for Data Product Managers and Leaders''
+title: "The Art of Pushback for Data Product Managers and Leaders"
 tags:
 - articles
 - literature-note